Ardenica Monastery: History

-In 1743 me with the initiative of the Berat's archbishop, Methodius, who was originary of Bubullimë, Lushnjë District, western Albania, then Ottoman Empire, the monastery was renovated: the paintings from this period of the Zografi brothers pertain to this time.
+In 1743, with the initiative of the Berat's archbishop, Methodius, who was originary from Bubullimë, the monastery was renovated: the paintings from this period of the Zografi brothers pertain to this time.

 Since 1780, in the Monastery existed a Greek school to prepare clerics.
 In 1817, the school became a high school, which had also a student house.
 From this school graduated the Bishop of Berat, Josif.
 During the Albanian National Awakening period the school became one of the places where the Albanian Language was taught.

 An important cleric of the monastery was Father Mark, who was the priest to find the bones of Saint Cosmas of Aetolia, thrown in the Seman by the Turkish chevaliers.

 The monastery had an exceptional library of 32,000 volumes that got completely burned by a fire in 1932.

 By the late 1960s in this monastery spent the last days of his life the former primate of the Albanian Orthodox Church, Archbishop Irene Banushi.
 In 1967, when the atheist campaign in the People's Republic of Albania was in full swing, the monastery was saved from demolition due to the intervention of a local priest who stated that Skanderbeg was said to have been married there.

 The monastery was closed for the public and for clerical duties in 1969 as the communist regime declared Albania an atheist state.
 The buildings and its surroundings were left in a state of decay for many years until 1988 when a partial reconstruction took place for tourism purposes.
 The Orthodox Autocephalous Church of Albania retook possession of the monastery in 1992 after the fall of the communist regime in Albania.